jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 - Mechanism by which we highlight ad unhighlight components and ports - what messages do we send (we can mention the 2 options) - when do we highlight symbol ports?>
 - Check method of using GitHub + repo name
 - *Add anything else.....*

+**Post meeting update:** The relevant areas have been updated based on the discussion with Dr Clarke.

+**IMPORTANT**: Although we have specified portID and symbolID as strings everywhere, it may make sense for these ID's to actually have their own type for type safety...ISSIE actually defines all ID's as strings so I think TC may have overlooked this in making his suggestions to us about this.
+Maybe we could make a type for IDs but as we're coming close to the deadline we probably can let it be.

+*Finality*: This interface is expected to be **the final one**.
+No changes are desired as everyone needs to get coding.
+However, if a change is desired, bring it up ASAP.